 "He will be assessed ahead of Saturday's Premier League game against Huddersfield Town at Emirates Stadium."

-Arsenal are on a high having come from behind to beat local rivals Tottenham 4-2 on Sunday and stretched their unbeaten run to 20 games at Old Trafford on Wednesday with 2-2 draw.
+Arsenal are on a high having come from behind to beat local rivals Tottenham 4-2 on Sunday and can stretch their unbeaten run to 20 games at Old Trafford on Wednesday.